-Fair market value - synonymous with a property's full value, market value or - in the case of personal property - true cash value.
+Fair market value - synonymous with a property's full value, market value.
 Fair market value is "the amount the property will sell for in an arms-length transaction on the open market between a willing seller not obliged to sell the property and a willing buyer not obliged to purchase it."
 Waste Management v.
 Kenosha County Board of Review, 184 Wis.
 2d 541, (1994)

 Full value - (1) the value at 100% of the value standard.
-This is the value that should be applied in assessing the property per Wisconsin statutes, see pages 7-6 and 7-7 of the WPAM.
+This is the value that should be applied in assessing the property per Wisconsin statutes, see pages 9-6 to 9-10 of the WPAM.
 (2) The same as equalized value, however is often used when referring to the value of school and special districts.